 If your modified adjusted gross income (defined below) is \$100,000 or less (\$50,000 or less if married filing separately), your loss is deductible up to the amount of the maximum special allowance referred to in the preceding paragraph.
 If your modified adjusted gross income is more than \$100,000 (more than \$50,000 if married filing separately), the special allowance is limited to 50% of the difference between \$150,000 (\$75,000 if married filing separately) and your modified adjusted gross income.
 When modified adjusted gross income is \$150,000 or more (\$75,000 or more if married filing separately), there is no special allowance.
+Modified adjusted gross income is your adjusted gross income figured without taking into account:

-Modified adjusted gross income is vour adjusted gross income figured without taking into account any passive activity loss, any rental real estate loss allowed under section 469(c)(7) to real estate professionals (as defined on page 2), any taxable social security or equivalent railroad retirement benefits, any deductible contributions to an IRA or certain other qualified retirement plans under section 219, the deduction allowed under section 164(f) for one-half of self-employment taxes, the exclusion from income of interest from Series EE U.S. Savings Bonds used to pay higher education expenses, or the exclusion of amounts received under an employer's adoption assistance program.
+- Any passive activity loss. - Any rental real estate loss allowed under section 469(c)(7) to real estate professionals (as defined on page 2). - Any taxable social security or equivalent railroad retirement benefits. - Any deductible contributions to an IRA or certain other qualified retirement plans under section 219. - The student loan interest deduction. - The deduction allowed under section 164(f) for one-half of self-employment taxes. - The exclusion from income of interest from Series EE U.S. Savings Bonds used to pay higher education expenses. - The exclusion of amounts received under an employer's adoption assistance program.